 - you can challenge misconceptions, showing that your work will be business as usual

-- your disability has no impact at all on the inherent requirements of the position
+- your disability has no impact at all on the inherent conditions of the position

-- it might lead unnecessary curiosity, concern or insensitivity.
+- it creates unnecessary curiosity, concern or insensitivity.

-There are many different types of disability, for example levels of vision, hearing, speech and intellectual impairment, mental illness, reduced use of limbs, learning difficulties.
+There are many different types of disability, for example levels of vision, hearing, speech and intellectual impairments, mental illnesses, reduced use of limbs and learning difficulties.